-Using multiple cloud service providers is helpful in preventing system overloads.
+Using multiple cloud service providers helps prevent system overloads.
 However, using certain providers to optimize and support a single type of workload is never necessary.
 In fact, it increases frustrations and negatively impacts productivity as users are required to log into multiple systems and set each one up.

-Some Public CSPs simplify this tedious process by offering solutions like a single-sign-on (SSO), which allows cloud users to log in to all their programs with a single login.
+Some public CSPs simplify this tedious process by offering solutions like a single-sign-on (SSO), allowing cloud users to log in to all their programs with a single login.

 Myth #4: Staying Up-to-Date with Compliance Requirements is Difficult

-The ideal public cloud service provider for your business will understand the importance of meeting security, cybersecurity and privacy requirements.
-They’ll review your data and assess your environment to determine the best solutions for your business to help mitigate risks and meet compliance requirements.
+The ideal public cloud service provider will understand the importance of meeting your business's security, cybersecurity, and privacy requirements.
+As a Microsoft Tier 1 Cloud Solutions Provider (CSP) and Gold Partner, Align helps customers determine the best cloud solutions to mitigate risks and meet compliance requirements.

 Myth #5: The Public Cloud is a One-Size-Fits-All Solution

-Align is a Microsoft Tier 1 Cloud Solutions Provider and Gold Partner, as well as, an AWS Select Consulting Partner.
-We offer multiple managed cloud solutions to fit the needs of your business and has extensive experience delivering the public cloud to customers.
+Align offers multiple managed cloud solutions to fit your business's current and future requirements and has extensive experience delivering the public cloud to customers.